Water, sanitation, and hygiene: how small changes can make big differences

-Twenty-three-year-old Montha is a highland farmer in a remote and mountainous area of northern Laos.
+Montha is a 23-year-old highland farmer in a remote and mountainous area of northern Laos.
 There are more than 120 families in her community, which has limited infrastructure and no power supply.
-Plan International first started working there in 2013 with the implementation of an education program to help children stay in school.
+Plan International first started working with the community in 2013, with the implementation of an education program to help children stay in school.

 “After a year, Plan started a project to install a water system and improve the sanitation in our village.
 They introduced the [project] and asked for our support.
 Every family was happy to be involved in this kind of activity.
 Everyone was invited to a village meeting to identify our basic needs.
 We decided to prioritize the water system to replace the broken one and then to build new household latrines.